What Dreams May Come: Treating the Nightmares of PTSD

 Posted Jul 09, 2014

-Nightmares — a very common complaint for those living with PTSD.
+People living with PTSD commonly complain of nightmares.
 Some studies report up to 80 percent of those with PTSD experience nightmares that have them reliving or re-experiencing the traumatic event for months or years after the actual event took place.

-Nightmares are not only commonly experienced by those living with PTSD, but they occur frequently too, sometimes several times a week, so their impact on the lives of those living with PTSD can be profound.
+Nightmares also occur frequently for those living with PTSD — sometimes several times a week — so their impact on the lives of those living with PTSD can be profound.

 As a psychiatrist, there is a certain amount of dread associated with learning that your patient is experiencing nightmares, for the very simple fact that nightmares related to PTSD can be very hard to treat.